An0nym0u5Ssubmi55i0n/On-the-calibration-of-Just-in-time-Defect-Prediction/README.md

 ## Getting started

-This folder contains 4 .py files
+This folder contains 4 .py files:

 The calibration_metrics files contains the implementation of the calibration metrics (ECE, MCE, Brier score) used to measure the (mis) calibration of each JIT DP model